 Hard inquiries affect your FICO score for 1 year.

 An inquiry will not drop your credit score more than 5 points.
-However, in many cases it will not cause your score to drop by more than a couple points.
+However, it will not cause your score to drop by more than a couple of points in many cases.

-In this article we are going to look at the differences between hard and soft inquiries, and how you can remove a hard inquiry from your credit report.
+This article will look at the differences between hard and soft inquiries and how you can remove a hard inquiry from your credit report.

 There are two types of credit inquiries, hard and soft inquiries.
-A hard pull occurs when you fill out a loan or credit card application with a lender or credit issuer giving them permission to pull your report.
+A hard pull occurs when you fill out a loan or credit card application with a lender or credit issuer, permitting them to pull your report.

 Here are some examples of hard and soft inquiries